Hiking the Wadi Mujib Canyon Trail in Jordan in 2024.

 Wadi Mujib canyon trail - need to know information.

-As with the many highlights in Jordan, you find that the Wadi Mujib canyon trail is full of character and history, offering a fascinating walk in the Middle Eastern heat.
-There is some key information that you should know to ensure your day at the canyons runs smoothly.
+As one of the best places to visit in Jordan, you will find that the Wadi Mujib canyon trail is full of character and history, offering a fascinating walk in the Middle Eastern heat.

 Address: